Dominara1/wava/README.md

  You can replace '1' with whatever makes most sense in your audio setup.

-Playing the audio through your Loopback interface makes it possible for xava to to capture it, but there will be no sound in your speakers.
+Playing the audio through your Loopback interface makes it possible for wava to to capture it, but there will be no sound in your speakers.
 In order to play audio on the loopback interface and your actual interface you must make use of the ALSA multi channel.